 Republican lawmakers at the federal level are poised to change the financing structure of Medicaid and Medicaid expansion.
-A list of potential budget cuts and programmatic changes to reduce federal spending being circulated by Congressional Republicans, and Project 2025, each include proposals to restructure Medicaid.4 These proposed changes, among others, include reducing FMAP rates, issuing block grants, or instituting per capita or aggregate caps on spending.
+A list of potential budget cuts and programmatic changes to reduce federal spending being circulated by Congressional Republicans, and Project 2025, each include proposals to restructure Medicaid.
+These proposed changes, among others, include reducing FMAP rates, issuing block grants, or instituting per capita or aggregate caps on spending.
 While these changes would not end Medicaid expansion or other Medicaid benefits outright, they may require states to make difficult choices about where to prioritize Medicaid spending to maximize both coverage and funding.
 Family planning SPAs can save state dollars and protect covered lives amidst policy changes to Medicaid at a time when coverage for family planning services is critical.

-A. Family Planning SPAs Prevent People from Becoming Truly Uninsured if Medicaid Expansion is Dismantled.
+A. Family Planning SPAs Prevent People from Becoming Truly Uninsured if a State Must End its Medicaid Expansion Program.